webplatform/docs/css/properties/text-shadow/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The CSS <code>text-shadow</code> property applies one or more drop shadows, outlines, or bevels, and numerous other effects to the text of an element.
-Each <code>text-shadow</code> property must contain both an x-offset and y-offset shadow value and, optionally, a blur radius and color value.
-The <code>text-shadow property</code> can include multiple comma-delimited shadow effects.
+{{Summary_Section|The CSS <code>text-shadow</code> property applies one or more drop shadows, outlines, bevels, and other effects to the text of an element.
+Each <code>text-shadow</code> property must contain both a horizontal and vertical shadow value and, optionally, a blur radius and color value.
+A <code>text-shadow</code> can include multiple comma-delimited shadow effects.
 Multiple shadow effects are applied in a first-to-last order, whereas the first shadow effect will appear at the top, and the last shadow effect at the bottom.}}
 {{CSS Property
 |Initial value=none
 |Applies to=All elements and generated content